GoogleCloudPlatform/migrating-openshift-to-anthos/readme.md

 * [Export Project Level Resource Quotas](5.ResourceQuotas.md)
 * [Export Project Level Service Accounts, Roles and RoleBindings](6.RolesAndRoleBindings.md)
 * [Capture Egress Network Policies data](7.EgressNetworkPolicies.md)
-* Apply NetworkPolicies based on EgressNetworkPolicies and NetNamespaces (WIP)
+* Apply NetworkPolicies based on EgressNetworkPolicies (WIP)

 **All the steps in the above documentation links should be read.** Once you read and understand, you can run the following scripts rather than individually copy pasting the scripts.
-These scripts will generate a folder named `projectconfigs` with the manifests that can be applied to the target GKE Cluster.
+These scripts will generate a folder named `clusterconfigs` with the manifests that can be applied to the target GKE Cluster.
+The folder structure follows [ACM repo layout](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/concepts/repo).
+You can create a git repo and apply this using [ConfigSync](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/overview) to an Anthos Cluster.

 * Run script#1 that exports namespaces, clusterresourcequotas and cluster roles.